geogardenclub/geogardenclub.github.io/docs/develop/backups.md

 ## Automated daily backups

-We use the Cloud Firestore scheduled backup system, documented [here](https://firebase.google.com/docs/firestore/backups).
-Through this mechanism, we keep snapshots of the database for the past 8 days.
+We use the Cloud Firestore scheduled backup system for automated daily backups.
+You can find the official documentation [here](https://firebase.google.com/docs/firestore/backups).
+Using this mechanism, we keep snapshots of the database for the past 8 days.
 Here is a screenshot of the console showing these backups:

 <img src="/img/develop/backup-8-days.png"/>